 - Write letters to your Supervisor, the Mayor, Recreation and Park Department, & Recreation and Park Commission.
 Our political action page has ideas and contact information : http://sfforest.net/political-action/

 - Spread the word!
-Encourage your friends and neighbors to sign our petition online or on paper.
+Encourage your friends and neighbors to sign our petition online!

 - Write or email us, help build our “critical mass” of supporters.
 Tell us what you think, give us your ideas.
 Our email is SFForestNews at gmail.com